faizaanvidhani/spotify-recommender/README.md

 Recommends the latest tracks from any country around the world using the KNN algorithm.

-Commands for setting up this application in a virtual environment:
+Instructions for setting up and running this web application:

 1. Clone the repository.
 Setup and activate a virtual environment in the server directory.
 Install dependencies.